 - Reset BIOS to optimized defaults.

-Read on to learn how to fix micro stuttering both in Windows 10 and Windows 7 individually.
-I’ll also explain a few tips that can stop micro stuttering in general, no matter which version of Windows you’re running.
+Read on to learn how to fix micro stuttering in Windows 10 and 7 individually.
+I’ll also explain a few general tips that can stop micro stuttering, no matter which version of Windows you’re running.

 There are a few tricks specific to Windows 10 that you can do to fix micro stutters and improve overall performance and FPS.